silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 1. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the screen.
 On iOS, tap on the 🖉 (pencil) button in the top-right corner of the screen.
 2. Click or tap **Create group**.
 3. Enter group name.
-4. Toggle **Incognito**.
+4. Toggle **Incognito** on.
 5. Click or tap **Create group**.

 **Please note**: you won't be able to directly invite your contacts; they can only join your group via your group link.

-#### To share an incognito profile when connecting via link:
+#### To share an incognito profile when connecting via link or QR code:

-1. On the main **Chats** screen, tap on the QR code symbol in the right-hand side of the search bar.
-Scan QR Code or paste link.
-Or tap or click on a SimpleX link.
+- Click or tap on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
+Scan QR code or paste link you received from your contact to connect with them.
+Click or tap **Use new incognito profile**.

+- Copy the SimpleX Link received from your contact.
+Paste it into the searchbar towards the top of the **Chats** screen.
+Click or tap **Use new incognito profile**.

-2. Click or tap **Use new incognito profile**.
+- Click or tap on the SimpleX link you received from them inside the app.
+Click or tap **Use new incognito profile**.